 Many local councils in England and Wales have a special department for empty homes, and they try and make contact with the owner to find the reason why it is abandoned, and then liaise with several agencies to try and get the property back into use again.

 What is the UK government doing about empty homes?

 We asked Lib Dem MP for Torbay, Adrian Sanders what the government were doing about the problem and he kindly responded by saying….

 “There are a lot of measures the Government is looking at but on the whole how to implement them has been left up to local authorities.

 The option to impose an empty homes levy-a large increase in council tax for empty properties-has done quite a lot to encourage the owners to sell or rent their properties.”

-Well, the formulation of the Homes and Communities Agency sought to tackle this problem head on and a vide0 has been produced giving information on what can be done about empty UK properties, which is below and we urge you to take 3 minutes of your day to watch it.
+Well, the formulation of the Homes and Communities Agency sought to tackle this problem head on and a vide0 has been produced giving information on what can be done about empty UK properties,

 The government seem to be at least making some sort of progress on the housing problem and are working with local authorities to bring empty homes back into use for those who need them.